Southwest Airlines flight cancellations continue to snowball

-DALLAS — Families hoping to catch a Southwest Airlines flight after days of cancellations, missing luggage and missed family connections suffered through another wave of scrubbed flights, with another 2,500 pulled from arrival and departure boards Wednesday.
+DALLAS (AP) — Travelers who counted on Southwest Airlines to get them home suffered through another wave of canceled flights Wednesday, and pressure grew on the federal government to help customers get reimbursed for unexpected expenses they incurred because of the airline’s meltdown.

-Exhausted travelers sought passage by other means using different airlines, rental cars, or trains — or they’ve simply given up.
+Exhausted Southwest travelers tried finding seats on other airlines or renting cars to get to their destination, but many remained stranded.
+The airline’s CEO said it could be next week before the flight schedule returns to normal.

-Adontis Barber, a 34-year-old jazz pianist from Kansas City, Missouri, had camped in the city’s airport since his Southwest flight was canceled Saturday but joined the latter camp Wednesday.
+Adontis Barber, a 34-year-old jazz pianist from Kansas City, Missouri, had camped out in the city’s airport since his Southwest flight was canceled Saturday and wondered if he would ever get to a New Year’s gig in Washington, D.C.

 “I give up,” he said.
 “I’m starting to feel homeless.”